Verci87/OED-Expanded-Ryan/gameplay.md

 waking in 1d6 turns, in an incapacitated state.
 The character must roll on the lingering injury table.
 Any healing (returning the character to 1 HP) will restore normal activity.

+**Natural Healing**: Creatures regain 1 hit point per full day of rest outside of a safe town.

-**Natural Healing**: Creatures regain a number of Hit Points equal to Level (Hit Dice) + Con *Bonus* per week of rest and comfort.
+Creatures regain a number of Hit Points equal to Level (Hit Dice) + Con *Bonus* per full day of rest and comfort in a safe town.
+The creature can not undergo other meaningful activities.

+Creatures regain a number of Hit Points equal to (2 x Level (Hit Dice) + Con *Bonus*) per full day of rest and comfort in a hospital (mostly found at temples of religious orders dedicated to gods of healing).
 The creature can not undergo other meaningful activities.

 **Magical Healing**: The only common source of magical healing in OED are potions of healing and potions of mithridate (neutralize poison)